Click the images to see them larger above!

 He is a high-risk patient due to the presence of his Philadelphia chromosome.
 His treatment included a grueling ten months inpatient between scheduled chemotherapy blocks and unexpected illnesses.
 The first year was so tough to get through, but he started maintenance in April 2018.
 Sadly, only a month after Kabir finished treatment in May 2019, he relapsed.
 "The shock of the relapse after hoping for two years that it would all be behind us soon is soul-crushing," said Bhavika, his mom.

 He started chemo back up in July at Lucille Packard and then transferred care to UCSF.
-Recently, he started a clinical trial far from his California home at Children’s Hospital of Philadelphia, and received his CAR-T cells in November.
-Kabir's family will be staying in Philadelphia until the end of 2019.
+He started a clinical trial far from his California home at Children’s Hospital of Philadelphia, and received his CAR-T cells in November.
+Kabir's family stayed in Philadelphia until the end of 2019.
+In July 2020, Kabir had a biopsy where they found out he relapsed again.
+When he starts treatment again he will recieve a bone marrow transplant as the only option left to fight this aggressive disease.

 What makes Kabir a hero to his family is that he is braver than they ever could have imagined.
 He is a fighter.
 He often says, "Look on the bright side," even during this difficult fight.
 Kabir is still a giving and extremely loving person.
 Cancer didn't take that kindness away from him.